kanidm/kanidm/book/src/developers/designs/replication_design_and_notes.md

-The same process occurs with the same results when the reverse incremental operation occurs to server B where it receives the entry with the earlier creation from A. It will order the events and "conflict" it's local copy of the entry.
+The same process occurs with the same results when the reverse incremental operation occurs to server B where it receives the entry with the earlier creation from A. It will order the events and "conflict" its local copy of the entry.

 ### Attribute